SteelCompendium/data-md-dse/Bestiary/Human Guard.md

     "t2": "5 damage"
     "t3": "6 damage"
   - "name": "Effect"
-    "effect": "If the guard is flanked, they can make a free strike against an additional\
+    "effect": "If the guard is flanked, they can make a [[Free Strike|free strike]] against an additional\
       \ target adjacent to them. "

 ```